razzer1114/MuOnline_item_upgrade_cost_calculator/Exemplary_Analysis&Calculation.md

 - **Failure Rate**: 50%.
 - **Soul Gem Consumption**: Each enhancement attempt consumes one Soul Gem.

-The goal of this case study is to calculate the **expected number of Soul Gems** required to enhance equipment from +0 to +9.
+This study aims to calculate the **expected number of Soul Gems** required to enhance equipment from +0 to +9.
 The results also provide insights into the probabilistic nature of the enhancement process.

 ---